-Bird-life here is prevalent, with all variety of birds coming and going, landing in the waters; with the local menagerie seemingly in a state of both constant departure and arrival.
+Birdlife here is prevalent, with a variety of birds coming and going, landing in the waters – with the local menagerie seemingly in a state of both constant departure and arrival.

-Things to do in the winter on the Costa Blanca
+Things to do summer and winter on the Costa Blanca

-The park offers refuge to a wide variety of bird-life including mute swans and majestic Indian peacocks that roam the grounds dragging their vibrant trains.
+The park offers refuge to a wide variety of birds including mute swans and majestic Indian peacocks that roam the grounds dragging their vibrant trains.

 Their spectacular signature mating ritual occurs during the summer months, and September sees the arrival of baby peafowl and mating pairs of swans with cygnets.

 With so much life on the ground and in the treetops above it is perhaps unsurprising to find life in the park's waters too.

 European pond terrapins bask in the sunshine on specially created islands and shallows, alongside Florida turtles.